P. B. Sahasranaman: Career

 He began his career in 1984 soon after graduating from Govt Law College, Ernakulam.
-He is also a Notary Public of the Cochin Corporation.
-Sahasranaman was appointed as Amicus Curiae by the Kerala High Court in cases mostly relating to the preservation of the environment.
+Adv.
+Sahasranaman was appointed as Amicus Curiae by the Kerala High Court in many cases relating to the preservation of the environment.
 He was the convenor of a team of advocates who were appointed to inspect the Social Forestry Project and Kerala Forestry Project of the Forest Department.

 The report made it possible for the government to make legislation to protect the ecologically fragile lands of the state of Kerala.

-In 2006, he was appointed as "Advocate Commissioner" in the famous Chikungunya case related to the outbreak of the virus in the state of Kerala.
-The report highlighted the failures in proper waste disposal in the districts of Ernakulam and Alappuzha and the court directed the government to take necessary action.
-In the same year, his report on the establishment of web-based online monitoring system in Jail in Kerala was accepted and directions were issued by the court.
+In 2006, he was appointed as "Advocate Commissioner" for mosquito menace in Kochi Corporation Chikungunya .His report on the establishment of web-based online monitoring system in Jail in Kerala was accepted and directions were issued by the High Court of Kerala for the same.

-He also appeared for a petition that enabled setting up a basic framework of rules regarding the right of apartment owners on common facilities and maintenance of apartments in Kerala.
+The writ petition filed through him enabled the setting up of a basic framework of rules regarding the right of apartment owners on common facilities and maintenance of apartments in Kerala.
 It brought into effect the right of owners to register their apartments individually tremendously enhancing the saleability of apartments.

 He was a member of the Kerala Law Reforms Commission headed by Justice V. R. Krishna Iyer.
 He was also the Member of the Commission on Rights and Welfare of Women and Children headed by Justice V. R. Krishna Iyer.